 Windows Server 2003 Manageability

-Each edition of Windows Server 2003 supports a high level of load manageability features:
+Each edition of Windows Server 2003 supports the indicated level of load manageability features:

 Windows Server 2003, Enterprise Edition: All features of the Standard Edition, plus WSRM

-Windows Server 2003, Web Edition: All features of the Standard Edition, except RIS and WSRM
+Windows Server 2003, Web Edition: All features of the Enterprise Edition, except RIS and WSRM

-There are many aspects of system manageability that determine the overall success of a Windows Server System production environment:
+Many aspects of system manageability are critical for the overall success of a Windows Server System production environment:

 Patching, or applying corrective changes to, system software